AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     >[!NOTE]
     >
-    >Currently you can only test delivering AMP emails to specific email addresses appropriately configured.
+    >Currently you can only test delivering AMP emails to specific email addresses appropriately configured or after registration with the participating email providers.

     See [Targeting and sending an AMP email](../../delivery/using/defining-the-email-content.md#targeting-sending-amp-email).